fmount/fmount.github.io/about.md

 A bit about me
 --------------

-I am an engineer based on Italy.
+I am an engineer based in Italy.
 I come from Sicily, land of good hopes, good food, good people.
 I love travel and spend my free time with my family...and today, the biggest and difficult challenge of my life is to be a good father.